HWerneck/HWerneck.github.io/_posts/blog/2020-12-20-Week-Schedule-5.md

 ###Reading

-The books I plan to read this week are:
+The book I plan to read this week is:

 • Harry Potter e a Câmara Secreta - J. K. Rowling
-• A Arte de Ter Razão - 38 Estratagemas - Arthur Schopenhauer

 ###Writing